ROOT CAUSE ANALYSIS

 Many organizations have recurring problems that their corrective action process does not effectively address.
 The cause is often inadequate depth of the analysis ... fixing only the physical and not the system causes.
 We teach people how to distinguish between the two levels of causes, how to determine when the deeper level should be pursued, and how to use powerful tools for guiding the analysis.

-We've conducted this course more than 300 times in the past nine years.
-One of the companies reduced the number of paperwork errors by more than 90% within two weeks; other projects have had a bottom line impact of $100k-$500k.
+We've conducted this course more than 500 times in the past fourteen years.
+One company reduced the number of paperwork errors by more than 90% within two weeks; other projects have had a bottom line impact of $100k-$500k.
 The course is relevant for dealing with customer complaints, equipment or product failures, audit findings, and many other process or organizational problems.

 We also have a version of the course designed specifically for health care.
 Analyzing sentinel/adverse events is a critical undertaking that also requires a structured investigation.
 This course provides the skills to lead or participate in such analysis.